PerrysProjects/SendBack/README.md

 ## Connect with Us

-Stay updated on ThrowBack's development and future releases by following us on social media:
+Stay updated on SendBack's development and future releases by following us on social media:

 - Coming soon